aiverify-foundation/aiverify-developer-tools/docs/getting_started/start_here.md

 - At least 4GB memory

 !!! warning
     We do not officially provide support for Windows.
 For Windows developers, AI Verify requires minimally Windows 10 **with WSL2**.
-Please follow instructions to set up WSL2 [here](https://learn.microsoft.com/en-us/windows/wsl/install) if you wish to proceed.
+Please note that we have not conducted tests on Windows 10.
+Please follow instructions to set up WSL2 [here](https://learn.microsoft.com/en-us/windows/wsl/install) if you still wish to proceed.

 ## Installing AI Verify